gagankaul/tip-calculator/README.md

 # Tip Calculator in Python by Gagan Kaul

-A simple program to calculate the bill per person, inclusive of the tip.
+A simple program created in Python to calculate the bill per person, inclusive of the tip.

 Inputs requested from the User:
 - Total bill